Motorcycles, motorcycle accessories, motorcycle clothing, helmets, reviews and more!

 Pipe is costly and requires a high degree of skill to install, namely using a pipe threading outfit to cut threads on the pipe ends.
 Later modification to the distribution lines is very difficult.

-PVC is the choice of most compressor do-it-yourselfers.
-Its main positives are low cost, easy to assemble and modify and has no corrosion issues.
-Its weakness is that it can fail if the pipe is hit smartly while under pressure and the joints can fail if not cemented properly.
+PVC is sometimes considered by do-it-yourselfers.
+It can seem low cost, easy to assemble and modify and has no corrosion issues.
+Its weakness is that it can fail dramatically if the pipe is hit smartly while under pressure and the joints can fail if not cemented properly.

 Editor's Note: See R.L.'s comments below regarding the dangers of using PVC!

-Failing means shattering and that means plastic shrapnel, so don’t short-cut the assembly technique and protect the tubing from impacts.
+Failing with any tubing means trouble, so don’t short-cut the assembly technique and protect the tubing from impacts.

 Whether you have a compact portable compressor or a 400 pound V-twin behemoth, hard air-lines can clean up your shop and add more enjoyment when using air tools.
 Besides, the sound of VRIPPPT, VRIPPT will put a smile on your face!